Jimmy Floyd Hasselbaink: Return to Burton Albion

 On New Year's Day 2021, Hasselbaink was appointed manager of Burton Albion for the second time in his career.
 He made seven permanent and five loan signings, mostly younger players in addition to 33-year old veteran defender Michael Mancienne.
 Burton finished 16th at the end of the 2021–22 season and he admitted that there was "quite a lot of work to be done" behind the scenes.
-He held talks with Barnsley in the summer, but chose to remain with Burton.
+He held talks with Barnsley in the summer but chose to remain with Burton.
 He resigned as Burton Albion manager on 5 September 2022 with his team sitting bottom of the table with one point out of seven games, claiming that he had "taken the club as far as I can with the limited resources available".

+England national team

+In March 2023, Hasselbaink was hired as a coach for the England national team, in a move that reunited him with former Middlesbrough teammate Gareth Southgate.
+In August 2024, following Southgate's departure in the aftermath of England's UEFA Euro 2024 final defeat, Hasselbaink also departed his role as assistant head coach.

 Personal life

 Hasselbaink has four daughters.
-He is the younger brother of Carlos Hasselbaink and uncle of Nigel Hasselbaink, both professional footballers.
+He is the uncle of Nigel Hasselbaink, a professional footballer.